sourcehut-mirrors/chawan/doc/config.md

 download-dir = "\${TMPDIR:-/tmp}/"
 : **path**

-: Path to pre-fill for "Save to:" prompts.
+: Path to pre-fill for "Save to:" (i.e. download) prompts.

+ask-download-dir = true
+: **boolean**

+: Whether Chawan should prompt for a download directory.
+Can be overridden by siteconf.

 show-download-panel = true
 : **boolean**